daafonsecato/git-github-ramp/walkthrough/1-setup.md

 # 1. Setup

-In order to contribute to a GitHub project, you will need two things: a GitHub Fork and a local clone of this project.
+In order to contribute to a GitHub project, you will need two things: a GitHub *Source* Forked Repo (upstream) and *Your* Fork (origin) project.

 ## :running: Activities